redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 Grafana dashboards are available for Redis Enterprise Software and Redis Cloud deployments.

-These dashboards come in three styles, which may be used in concert with one another to provide a holistic picture of your deployment.
+These dashboards come in three styles, which may be used together to provide a full picture of your deployment.

 1. Classic dashboards provide detailed information about the cluster, nodes, and individual databases.
 2. Basic dashboards provide a high-level overviews of the various cluster components.